Professor of Law

 - David Snyder, Recent Development, Coliseum Square Association v.
 City of New Orleans: Streets for Rent, or Public Things and the Doctrine of Inalienability, 64 Tul.
 L. Rev. 1280 (1990).

 - David Snyder, Comment, Disclosure of Medical Information Under Louisiana and Federal Law, 65 Tul.
 L. Rev. 169 (1990).

 Selected Works in Progress

-- David Snyder, The New Social Contracts, (examining international contracts providing for human rights protections in the production of goods) (forthcoming).
+- David Snyder, The New Social Contracts, (examining international contracts providing for human rights protections in the production of goods) (work in progress).